anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 <div id="example11"></div>

 ## Interactivity

 This section describes the following properties:
 - `on_click`
 - `on_mouseover`
 - `on_mouseout`
 - `on_marked`

 R/LinkedCharts is designed as an easy-to-use framework to create sets of interactive linked charts.
-From [this](oscc.html) tutorial you can already get a pretty good idea of how it works, but let's quickly go through it again here.
+From [this](oscc.html) tutorial, you can already get a pretty good idea of how it works, but let's quickly go through it again here.

 All the interactivity in R/LinkedCharts is based on the two main ideas.

 First is the `dat()` function.
-Properties, defined inside this function (e.g. `dat(x = somePoints$x, y = somePoints$y)`) can be reevaluated
-any moment by calling the `updateCharts()` function and the chart will be changed accordingly.
+Properties, defined inside this function (e.g. `dat(x = somePoints$x, y = somePoints$y)`) can be reevaluated any moment by calling the `updateCharts` function and the chart will be changed accordingly.
 For example, if `somePoints` is changed, then `updateCharts()` will make the points move to new positions.

 ```r